Marc-André Fleury: Pittsburgh Penguins (2003–2017)

-Fleury's performance during the regular season during 2013–14 was similar to his performance the year before, finishing with a record of 39–18–5 and posted a save percentage of .915 and a goals against average of 2.37; he posted a save percentage of .916 and a goals against average of 2.39 the year prior.
+Fleury's performance during the 2013–14 regular season was similar to his performance the year before, finishing with a record of 39–18–5 and posted a save percentage of .915 and a goals against average of 2.37; he posted a save percentage of .916 and a goals against average of 2.39, the year prior.
 Despite a marked improvement in his playoff performance over the prior year, the Penguins lost in the second round to the New York Rangers despite taking an early 3–1 lead in the series.

 On November 5, 2014, the Penguins signed Fleury to a four-year extension with an average annual value of $5.75 million.
 On November 18, 2014, he earned his first shutout against the Montreal Canadiens, making 27 saves for a league-leading fourth shutout of the season, with a final score of 4–0.
 On November 24, 2014, Fleury recorded his 300th NHL win, becoming the third-youngest and third-fastest player to reach the milestone.
 On April 11, Fleury recorded his league leading tenth shutout in a 2–0 victory against the Buffalo Sabres to secure the last wild card spot in the East.

 In the 2015–16 season, the team struggled through the first half, resulting in the firing of head coach Mike Johnston and the hiring of new coach Mike Sullivan.
 Fleury played a great second half of the season before suffering a season ending concussion.
 He finished the season with an impressive 35 wins in 58 games played.
 The team made a final push with up-and-comer Matt Murray in goal and qualified for the playoffs.

-Despite the Penguins qualifying for the 2016 Stanley Cup playoffs, Fleury was unable to play due to post-concussion syndrome until game 4 of the Eastern Conference finals against the Tampa Bay Lightning where he subbed in for Murray at the start of the third period.
-Fleury then started game 5, which the Penguins lost 4–3 in overtime.
+Despite the Penguins qualifying for the 2016 Stanley Cup playoffs, Fleury was unable to play due to post-concussion syndrome until game four of the Eastern Conference finals against the Tampa Bay Lightning where he subbed in for Murray at the start of the third period.
+Fleury then started game five, which the Penguins lost 4–3 in overtime.
 Fleury was then benched in favour of Murray.
 The Penguins would go on to win the Stanley Cup with Murray in goal, defeating the San Jose Sharks in six games.